JonatanLindh/kandidat/text/rapport/rapport.typ

   )
 )

-=== Disc galaxy #text(red)[Jacob, Anton, Jacob, Anton klar] <disc-galaxy-ref>
+=== Disc galaxy #text(red)[Jacob, Anton, Jacob, Anton, Jonatan klar] <disc-galaxy-ref>
 Thereafter, a version of the galaxy that imitates the formation of a disc galaxy was created.
 A disc galaxy is characterized by a flat, rotating disc structure, with a greater concentration of stars at the center @disc-galaxy.

-This was achieved by sampling random points from within a sphere instead of a cube, as well as reducing the probability of a star being placed the further away it was located from the galaxy center, thus:
+This was achieved by sampling random points from within a sphere instead of a cube, again, using Godot's random number generator @godot-random-number-generator.
+The distribution was also influenced by reducing the probability of a star being placed the further away it was located from the galaxy center, thus:
  - reducing vertical spread, which would mimic the flattened shape of a disc.
  - increasing the probability of stars being placed near the center, resulting in a greater concentration of stars near the center.